AzureIoTGBB/iot-academy/Month_2/Day_2/hands-on-lab2.md

-# Azure IoT Academy Month Two, Day Two - Lab Two:  Build out an end-to-end solution
+# 1. Azure IoT Academy Month Two, Day Two, Lab Two

 This Azure Digital Twins lab describes how to build out an end-to-end solution that demonstrates the functionality of the service.
 To set up a full end-to-end solution driven by live data from your environment, you can connect your Azure Digital Twins instance to other Azure services for management of devices and data.